-Activity centres are community focal points.
-They include activities such as commercial, retail, higher density housing, entertainment, tourism, civic/community, higher education, and medical services.
-Activity centres vary in size and diversity and are designed to be well-serviced by public transport.
+As defined under the Planning and Development (Local Planning Schemes) Regulations 2015 and are community focal points that include activities such as commercial, retail, higher-density housing, entertainment, tourism, civic, community, higher education, and medical services.
+Activity centres vary in size and composition and are designed to be well-serviced by public transport.

-Activity centre plan
+Activity centre plan or activity centre structure plan